g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ### Best Practices for Testing in Production with Blue-Green Deployment
 Following these steps is essential to a seamless blue-green deployment transition:

 To avoid interfering with the live production environment, first carry out isolated testing (blue).
-To prevent unforeseen effects on end users, keep testing in the green environment apart from production.
+To prevent unforeseen effects on end users, keep testing in a green environment apart from production.

 Secondly, implement a phased-in strategy.
 Before making larger adjustments, implement improvements in the green environment gradually and observe their impact.
 This regulated process reduces the possibility of widespread problems.

 Thirdly, put strong observability and monitoring mechanisms into practice.
-These solutions enable early anomaly identification and prompt action by offering real-time insights into the behavior and performance of the application in the green environment.
+These solutions enable early anomaly identification and prompt action by offering real-time insights into the behavior and performance of the application in a green environment.

 Furthermore, prepare a backup plan.
-Make that a smooth process exists for rolling back modifications and returning to a reliable production environment in the event that problems occur during testing.
+Make sure that a smooth process exists for rolling back modifications and returning to a reliable production environment in the event that problems occur during testing.

 Finally, use automated testing to make the testing procedure more efficient.
 Automated tests save manual labor and offer comprehensive coverage of test scenarios because they can be run fast and reliably.